 Good Luck Beerhouse

-My home turf, located on hip Haji Lane in Arab Quarters a stones throw from Bugis MRT exit E. This cosy, hole-in-a-wall bar in an old shophouse have 12 taps and frequently feature local breweries.
-They also have 3 of their own beer brewed at The General Brewing Co. guest starring now and then.
+My home turf, located on hip Haji Lane in Kampong Glam a stones throw from Bugis MRT exit E. This cosy, hole-in-a-wall bar in an old shophouse have 12 taps whereof 6 are from local breweries.
+They also have several of their own beer brewed at The General Brewing Co. guest starring now and then.
 Couple of fridges filled with bottles and cans adds to the taps, 10% off when you mix and match a 6 pack for take away.
 Other than beer they also serve Dim Sum at newly opened shop across the street as well as coffee.
 Have a stamp card, 1 stamp for every pint, you get 1 half pint after 5 stamps, full pint after 10 and a t-shirt after 15.

 A well known brand in the craft beer world that sports their own bar in Singapore and I don’t think they need any further introduction.
 The bar recently moved into a shophouse on Purvis Street and with the move they started serving food.
 The best thing with the move is that they lowered the prices which is nett now.
 Bottles start from S$10, really good price for being Singapore.